-Kaiser Rolls are yeast-risen bread rolls made of white wheat flour.
+Kaiser rolls are yeast-risen bread rolls, typically made of white wheat flour.

 They are large and round, crisp on the outside, and soft on the inside,

 They have a five-point pinwheel design on top, which is meant to represent a crown.
-Sometimes their tops will also be sprinkled with poppy seeds, sesame seeds or chopped fried onion.
-The pinwheel design exposes lots of surface to get nice and crispy during baking.
+The pinwheel design exposes lots of surface to get crispy during baking.

-To make them, you divide the dough into pieces, and roll each piece out into 6 or 7 inch (15 or 17 1/2 cm) rounds.
+To make them, you divide the dough into pieces, and roll each piece out into 15 or 17 1/2 cm rounds (6 or 7 inches).
 Then, you fold one edge of a round towards its middle, then make four more similar folds, tucking the last one under the first one.
 Then you press them all down firmly.
-You then turn them over to let them do the dough do its final rise, then flip them to design side up just before baking them.
+You then turn them over to let the dough do its final rise, then flip them to design side up just before baking them.